Starfish00/CourseProject/README.md

 python3 app.py
 ```

-If the last command doesn't work

-Then the terminal will likely show something like
+After a few minutes, the terminal will likely show something like
 ```
 Dash is running on http://127.0.0.1:8050/
 ```